Self-registering agent

 CONFIG_SERVER_HTTP_ADDRESS

-Server HTTP address ( Http address should include protocol scheme )
+Server HTTP address ( should include protocol scheme )

 https://server:8080

-The following optional configuration can be used to specify the location for agent config file:
+Optional configuration to be used to specify the location for agent config file:

 Variable Description Example Default